sail-sg/jrystal/docs/examples/index.rst

 Examples
 ========

-In this tutorial, we provide a set of examples to help you get started with ``jrystal``.
+We provide a set of examples to help you get started with ``jrystal``.

 You will learn how to create a crystal structure, calculate its energy given a plane wave coefficients, optimize the coefficients using both SCF and total energy minimization, and in the end, calculate the band structure.